iamteedoh/aapCredsDecrypt/README3.md

    After decryption, you will be prompted to choose between:
    - Printing the decrypted data to standard output.
    - Saving the decrypted data to a file.
-   - Both printing and saving.
+   - Both, printing and saving.

 4. **Import Process:**
    When importing, the script checks for duplicates (credentials with the same name, type, and organization) and logs those that are skipped.